Spence v. Washington: Background

 In May 1970, Harold Spence, a college student in Seattle, Washington, had hung an American flag on his apartment window, displayed upside-down and adorned with peace symbols as a means to protest the United States' recent actions in the invasion of Cambodia and the Kent State shootings.
 Police officers saw the flag and after speaking to Spence, arrested him.
-Rather than charged under Washington's flag desecration statute, Spence was charged with violating the state's "improper use" statute, which disallowed the public display of the American flag with any additional adornments.
+Rather than being charged under Washington's flag desecration statute, Spence was charged with violating the state's "improper use" statute, which disallowed the public display of the American flag with any additional adornments.

 Spence requested a jury trial at the King County Superior Court.
 There, he argued his motives for displaying the adorned flag in protest of recent actions by the U.S. government.
 The jury found him guilty, amounting to 10 days suspended sentence and a small fine.
 Spence appealed to the Washington Court of Appeals, which overturned the conviction on the basis that the ruling did not consider Spence's intent, and the statute enforced in this way violated the First and Fourteenth Amendments.
 The state appealed to the Washington Supreme Court which reversed the Court of Appeals ruling and reinstated the conviction.